SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-themes.md

 ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 7e1fa13c-3de3-45c2-b1fa-e74fc8487bda
-description: "Learn how to create a custom theme for Outlook on the web in Exchange 2016."
+description: "Summary: Learn how to create a custom theme for Outlook on the web in Exchange 2016."
 ---

 # Create a theme for Outlook on the web in Exchange 2016

-Learn how to create a custom theme for Outlook on the web in Exchange 2016.
+ **Summary**: Learn how to create a custom theme for Outlook on the web in Exchange 2016.

-A theme defines the colors, fonts, and images that are displayed to users in Outlook on the web (formerly known as Outlook Web App) in Exchange Server 2016.
+A  *theme*  defines the colors, fonts, and images that are displayed to users in Outlook on the web (formerly known as Outlook Web App) in Exchange Server 2016.
 Each theme is a collection of files that are stored on the Exchange server.
 The built-in themes are described in the [Default Outlook on the web themes in Exchange 2016](owa-themes.md#DefaultThemes) section at the end of this topic.

 The basic steps to create a new theme for Outlook on the web are: